AOP SEAT RESERVES:

 For any questions you may have about offering courses off-campus summer 2019, please contact Kimberly Blair-Chambers at: firstname.lastname@example.org or 517-355-9675.

-WINTER BREAK STUDY ABROAD SEMESTER ASSIGNMENT RULE:
+WINTER BREAK EDUCATION ABROAD SEMESTER ASSIGNMENT RULE:

-Study abroad courses scheduled to begin after the last class day of fall semester and ending (with all assignments/exams completed) before
+Education abroad courses scheduled to begin after the last class day of fall semester and ending (with all assignments/exams completed) before

 the first day of spring semester will be scheduled as spring semester subterms.
 The winter break exception that classifies the course as a